payprop/mojolicious-plugin-oauth2-server/README.md

 The "Resource Owner Password Credentials Grant" is also implmented, for which you must pass a hash of users and a jwt\_secret.
 I would advice against using this grant flow however, it has merely been added for completion.

+The "Implicit Grant" flow is also implemented by passing the response type of "token" to the autorization route.

 The bulk of the functionality is implemented in the [Net::OAuth2::AuthorizationServer](https://metacpan.org/pod/Net::OAuth2::AuthorizationServer) distribution, you should see that for more comprehensive documentation and